Lev0n82/TestDriverMCP/README.md

 ## Performance Characteristics: Expected Command Performance

-Understanding the performance characteristics of each TestDriver command allows you to optimize test design, identify bottlenecks, and set realistic expectations.
+Understanding the performance characteristics of each GRACE command allows you to optimize test design, identify bottlenecks, and set realistic expectations.
 These measurements represent observed average execution times.

 ### Fastest Commands